 About Highland Music Trust

-HMT was formed in 1998 by Eric and Helen Allan (pictured), and operated entirely by them from their home near Inverness and Culloden Battlefield.
-They have been involved with music throughout their lives, and have played with and provided arrangements for Inverness Fiddlers and Scots music group Birl.
-Both retired, they were able to combine their professional skills and interests in their voluntary work for the Trust.
+The Highland Music Trust was formed by Eric and Helen Allan (pictured) in 1998.
+The charity was fully operated from their home near Inverness and the famous Culloden Battlefield.
+They spent their lives around traditional music and have both provided arrangements and played with Inverness Fiddles and the Scots music group Birl.
+In their retirement they were able to combine their professional skills and personal passion to create the Trust.

-They formed HMT, with the help of a generous donation from a benefactor, to support the work of Balnain House, a traditional music resource centre in Inverness, helping in the production of the Athole Collection and others.
-Since Balnain House was, sadly, forced to close in 2001, the Trust continued the work of making Scottish music available to all.
-Eric and Helen were joined by two additional trustees, Jim and Moira Leslie.
+The charity was formed with the help of a generous donation from a benefactor.
+The intent was to support the work of Balnain house, which is a traditional music resource centre in Inverness which helped in the production of the Athole collection as well as others.
+Since Balnain House sadly closed its doors in 2001, the Trust has continued the work of making Scottish music widely available.
+Eric and Helen were then joined by two additional trustees from the Black Isle, Jim and Moira Leslie.
 They were also heavily involved in Scottish music and were passionate about the work of the Trust.

-The current publications were reset in clear type by Helen, with Eric as project manager.
-All of their work was voluntary and relied on the support of friends from all over the music world, particularly researcher Charlie Gore and fiddlers Jim Leslie and Duncan Dyker.
-Duncan and others were also featured in HMT's first CD recording Collectors’ Items.
-Over the years HMT have received generous support for its printing costs from individuals, charitable trusts and public bodies.
+The publications currently available on this site were reset in clear type by Helen, with Eric as project manager.
+All other work was voluntary and relied on the support of friends from all over the music world.
+Particular thanks go out to researcher Charlie Gore and fiddlers Jim Leslie and Duncan Dyker.
+Duncan and others were also featured in the first CD recording available from the Trust, Collectors’ Items.
+Over the years HMT has received generous support for printing costs from public bodies, individuals, and other charitable trusts.

 The Highland Music Trust was handed over to the Traditional Music & Song Association of Scotland (TMSA) in 2021 after unfortunate delays due to the pandemic.
 The handover is ongoing and should be completed in 2022 with the express desire that these magnificent Highland Trust collections remain available to all.